The Short Answer

 Alternatives: Best VPNs for Small Business

-How to set up a VPN for a small business?
+How to Set Up a VPN for a Small Business?

 You can set up a VPN for a small business in these easy steps:

-Step 3) Pick a VPN protocol
+Step 3) Pick a VPN protocol (WireGuard/NordLynx, OpenVPN, or IKEv2).

 Verdict

-• ExpressVPN: This is a top-rated VPN offering impressive speed, robust security, and a user-friendly interface, making it an excellent choice for companies seeking reliability and ease of setup.
+• ExpressVPN offers impressive speed, robust security, and a user-friendly interface — an excellent choice for companies seeking reliability and easy setup.

 Yes, using a business VPN is completely legal in most countries.
 It allows your small business to secure data, protect employee privacy, and safely access global resources.
 However, it is essential to follow local laws and use the VPN for legitimate business purposes to avoid regulatory issues.